Second Battle of El Alamein: Operation Bertram

 Before the battle the Commonwealth forces practised deceptions, in Operation Bertram, to confuse the Axis command as to where and when the battle was to occur.
 In September, they dumped waste materials (discarded packing cases, etc.) under camouflage nets in the northern sector, making them appear to be ammunition or ration dumps.
 The Axis naturally noticed these but as no offensive action immediately followed and the "dumps" did not change in appearance, they were subsequently ignored.
 This allowed the Eighth Army to build up supplies in the forward area unnoticed by the Axis, by replacing the rubbish with ammunition, petrol and rations at night.
 A dummy pipeline was built, hopefully leading the Axis to believe the attack would occur much later than it did and much further south.
 Dummy tanks consisting of plywood frames placed over jeeps were built and deployed in the south.
 In a reverse feint, the tanks destined for battle in the north were disguised as supply trucks by placing removable plywood superstructures over them.

 Operation Braganza

-As a preliminary, the 131st (Queen's) Infantry Brigade of the 44th (Home Counties) Infantry Division, supported by tanks from the 4th Armoured Brigade, launched Operation Braganza attacking the paratroopers of the 185th Paratroopers Division "Folgore" on the night of 29/30 September in an attempt to capture the Deir el Munassib area.
+As a preliminary, the 131st (Queen's) Infantry Brigade of the 44th (Home Counties) Infantry Division, supported by tanks from the 4th Armoured Brigade, launched Operation Braganza attacking the paratroopers of the 185th Infantry Division "Folgore" on the night of 29/30 September in an attempt to capture the Deir el Munassib area.
 The Italian paratroopers repelled the attack, killing or capturing over 300 of the attackers.
 It was wrongly assumed that Fallschirmjäger (German paratroopers) had manned the defences and been responsible for the British reverse.
 The Afrika Korps war diary notes that the Italian paratrooper unit "bore the brunt of the attack.
 It fought well and inflicted heavy losses on the enemy."